-DaCast is completely compatible with flash-supporting encoders, including the NewTek TriCaster.
+Dacast is completely compatible with flash-supporting encoders, including the NewTek TriCaster.
 Getting set up to record over a TriCaster is easy!
-You just need to set the acquisition method to “Professional Encoder” in your DaCast account and then enter in the needed details.
+Just follow the steps below.

 Step 1: Launching TriCaster

-After launching TriCaster, click the “New+” button to launch a new session.
-Once this new session appears, will you will see a series of options in which you can enter the session name, video standard and resolution before clicking “Start Session.”
+After launching TriCaster, click the “New” button to launch a new session.
+Once this new session appears, you will see a series of options in which you can enter the session name, video standard, and resolution before clicking “Start Session.”

-Clicking here launches the main interface of TriCaster with views for all the monitors, a timetable below and other applications.
-From this screen, there is also a small button labeled “Stream” in the upper right, just below the “Program Out” monitor.
+Clicking here launches the main interface of TriCaster with views for all the monitors, a timetable below, and other applications.

 Step 2: TriCaster Stream Configuration